Author, Andrew Gibson

 Transfer fees are typically a flat fee charged by a bank for every international transfer.

-- Barclays charge £25 (standard) or £40 (priority) if you use a branch but nothing if you do it yourself online (how generous!).
-They also charge the recipient £6.
+- Barclays charge £25 (standard) or £40 (priority) if you use a branch.
+Recipient is also charged £6.

 - Natwest charge £15 if under £5,000 or 0.3% (max £40) if over £5,000.